nbashant/supply-chain-integration-hub/README.md

 ## Cost boundary

 The project runs locally without cloud accounts, credit cards, paid trials, or metered APIs.
-A paid service will never be introduced without an explicit decision.
+A paid service will never be introduced.